 Building a PPM capability on top of the appropriate technology will have a big payoff for your business.
 Updating your system of tools, with a robust PPM engine at the core of a full-featured, integrated system, in support of enhanced PPM practices, enthusiastically embraced and promoted by an enlightened executive, is the ticket to success.
+The figure below showcases the new features of Project 2010 to help prioritize and select projects based on a rating and ranking system.[AU: insert text ref. to figure]

-Figure 6.1: Project Prioritization Selection and PPM Management to Deliver ROI [06-01-projectPrioritizationSelectionAndPPMManagementToDeliverROI.vsd]
+Figure 6.1 Project Prioritization Selection and PPM Management to Deliver ROI [06-01-projectPrioritizationSelectionAndPPMManagementToDeliverROI.vsd]

-It will be important in leveraging Project Server as a PPM tool, to get insight into the characteristics of the processes within an organization or department’s project workflows and the value they provide as well as their impact and use throughout the lifecycle of a project.
+In leveraging Project Server as a PPM tool, it is important to get insight into the characteristics of the processes in an organization or department’s project workflows and the value they provide as well as their impact and use throughout the project’s lifecycle.

-So how do companies get visibility to project information pathways?
-Process maps are created to meet a variety of needs covering stakeholder class orientation, navigation, user situation analysis, etc. A process map’s utility is derived primarily from the relationships between business requirements and user capabilities.
+How do companies get visibility to project information pathways?
+Process maps are created to meet a variety of needs covering stakeholder class orientation, navigation, user situation analysis, and the like.
+A process map’s utility is derived primarily from the relationships between business requirements and user capabilities.
 A good process map will accurately depict and predict the behaviors of information and how people use and make decisions based on that workflow.
-These can be integrated into the PPM system for reinforcing and evaluation criteria through a project or program’s lifecycle.
+These process maps can be integrated into the PPM system for reinforcing and evaluation criteria through a project or program’s lifecycle.

-What relevance does process mapping have to PPM, and in particular to creating project budgets?
+What relevance does process mapping have to PPM and in particular to creating project budgets?

-Typically business stakeholders are not able to detail up front, “How much is this going to cost?” with regards to project initiation.
-Often the project sponsor is looking for prompt answers to the question “How are you going to do this?”
-But what is really being asked is, “How much exactly is this going to cost me?”
+Typically business stakeholders cannot detail up front how much something is this going to with regard to project initiation.
+Often project sponsors are looking for prompt answers to the question “How are you going to do this?”
+But what is really being asked is “How much exactly is this going to cost me?”

-When creating the business case to select which project approach to take to meet the demands of a specific business problem, or when choosing between competing projects to allocate a finite pool of funding, the formulas that are most commonly used to measure the expected financial return of a given project are Time-Adjusted Rate of Return (TARR) or Net Present Value (NPV).
+When creating the business case to select which project approach to take to meet the demands of a specific business problem, or when choosing between competing projects to allocate a finite pool of funding, the formulas that are most commonly used to measure the expected financial return of a given project are time-adjusted rate of return (TARR) and net present value (NPV).
 These formulas explicitly acknowledge the effects of duration and timing on when costs are incurred or income is booked by the project.
-Similarly, Earned Value Management techniques such as Cost Variance (CV), which measures the difference between the estimated value of the budgeted work accomplished and the actual cost of the work accomplished, help the project manager answer the question, “Are we on budget?”
+Similarly, earned value management techniques such as cost variance, which measures the difference between the estimated value of the budgeted work accomplished and the actual cost of the work accomplished, help project managers determine whether the project is on budget.

 TARR and NPV (as examples) are constraints that can be used for portfolio analysis.
-But while such metrics are indispensable to managing the project throughout its lifecycle, we as stakeholders or business managers can sometimes overlook the fact that the project budget also has a lifecycle of its own.
-What characterizes that lifecycle is the corresponding refinement in the magnitude to which cost and cash flow estimates can be made as we accumulate more detail about the scope of the project.
-Thus, at whatever stage you are in of your project’s lifecycle, always be explicit about the order of magnitude (bigger than a bread-box, smaller than a building) you have used to derive your budget estimate.
-Detail the basis for the magnitude of the budget, that is, the factors that have influenced the size of the numbers presented.
+But while such metrics are indispensable to managing the project throughout its lifecycle, we as stakeholders or business managers sometimes overlook the fact that the project budget also has a lifecycle of its own.
+What characterizes that lifecycle is the corresponding refinement in the magnitude to which cost and cash flow estimates can be made as we accumulate more detail about project scope.
+Thus, at whatever stage you are in of your project’s lifecycle, always be explicit about the order of magnitude (bigger than a bread box, smaller than a building) you have used to derive your budget estimate.
+Detail the basis for the magnitude of the budget—that is, the factors that have influenced the size of the numbers presented.